mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/debugging.md

 When you start the debugger in Eclipse, the full Mendix application is started, and Mendix Studio Pro console logs all the relevant logging information.
 This makes the debugging experience seamless and fully integrated.

-For further information, see [How to Debug Java Actions Remotely](https://docs.mendix.com/howto/monitoring-troubleshooting/debug-java-actions) in the Mendix documentation.
+For further information, see [How to Debug Java Actions Remotely](https://docs.mendix.com/howto/monitoring-troubleshooting/debug-java-actions) in the *Mendix Studio Pro How-to's*.